Materials-Consortia/OPTIMADE/optimade.md

 ## <a name="h.5.2">5.2.
 The filter language syntax</a>

-An OPTIMaDe filter expression is passed via the URL query parameter `filter` (as specified by jsonapi).
-In the expression, desired properties are compared against search values; several such comparisons can be combined using AND, OR and NOT logical conjunctions with their usual semantics.

-Similar to the other URL query parameters, the contents of the `filter` parameter is URL-encoded by the client in the HTTP GET request, and then URL-decoded by the API implementation before any further parsing takes place.
-In particular, this means the client MUST eascape special characters in string values as described above in the section "String values" before the URL encoding, and the API implementation MUST first URL-decode the `filter` parameter before reversing the escaping of string tokens.

 All filtering expressions MUST follow the [EBNF](http://standards.iso.org/ittf/PubliclyAvailableStandards/s026153_ISO_IEC_14977_1996(E).zip) grammar of [Appendix 2](#h.app2) of this specification.
 The appendix